 Our story

-August 2018 – 5 months after Lia’s birth, and after learning of her profound deafness, we received Lia’s genetic test results.
-Lia was diagnosed with a rare genetic disease – Usher Syndrome Type 1B - due to variants in the MYO7A gene.
-In addition to congenital deafness and severe balance issues, Lia was also progressively losing her vision.
-We were devastated.
+In August 2018, five months after our daughter’s birth and after learning of her profound deafness, we received her genetic test results.
+She was diagnosed with Usher syndrome type 1B, a rare genetic condition caused by variants in the MYO7A gene.

 Bridging the gap.